WE REDUCE COMPLEXITY

 Astute Aviation introduces a game-changing approach to management suitable for decision-making in the dynamic and complex airline organisations.
 It bridges the gaps between strategy and operations and inspires internal communication and collaboration between airlines, airports, ATC, service providers, and regulators to bring longer-lasting benefits not only for industry participants and passengers, but also for the economy, society, and the environment.
 This approach changes the way we think about airline organisation.
 We start to see it as a flexible learning network that needs constant fine-tuning to keep up with changes in operational environment.
 This is because in a complex, unordered system planning is determined by emerging patterns instead of the past events.

 The process of disruption management inspires a new way of thinking and managing airlines.
 It looks at strategic, planning, and communication issues from real-life perspective, identifies interconnections between people and processes and continuously searches for space for improvement.
 It demystifies complexity, cuts through organisational boundaries and improves the effectiveness of system decisions.
 It also saves management time and speeds up decision making by focusing on vital problems, allowing deeper insights into their true origins and reducing their negative impact on airlines and passengers.
 The result is better service at lower costs The method for disruption management is based on merging technology with human inputs and, if knowingly managed, can start to generate benefits from the very beginning.

-This process will be explained in more detail in the second, revised edition of ‘Beyond Airline Disruptions – Thinking and Managing Anew’ by Jasenka Rapajic, founder of Astute Aviation, to be published in September 2018 by Taylor & Francis.
+This process is explained in more detail in the second, revised edition of ‘Beyond Airline Disruptions – Thinking and Managing Anew’ by Jasenka Rapajic, founder of Astute Aviation.